 - Complete Trip – ITS4US: This research area addresses the persistent and serious lack of transportation access and availability for Americans who face economic restraints, live in remote areas, or have other limitations due to disability or age.

-- Cybersecurity for ITS: This research area addresses the need to protect ITS from cyber-attacks and pursues accountability and effectiveness.
+- ITS Cybersecurity Research: This research area addresses the need to protect ITS from cyber-attacks and pursues accountability and effectiveness.
 As transportation becomes more reliant upon advanced technologies, securing critical assets and infrastructure from malicious actors is of the utmost importance to ensure the safety of all transportation users.

 - Data Access and Exchanges: Access to harmonized data throughout the nation is essential to the integration of automated vehicles, which are highly dependent upon data.
 To address this need, Data Access and Exchange focuses on enabling access to core transportation data across the ITS ecosystem.